adobe/hyde-theme/README.md

 remote_theme: adobe/hyde-theme@v1.0.0
 ```

-It is strongly recommended that you use a version tag to avoid having an updated version of the theme break you site.
+It is strongly recommended that you use a version tag to avoid having an updated version of the theme break your site.

 ### Using Ruby Gems (does not work with GitHub pages)